-You'll need to start by downloading a CSV file with your full trading history from Independent Reserve before you can upload it to Koinly and there’s a couple of CSV files you’ll need - here's how.
+You'll need to start by downloading a CSV file with your full trading history from Independent Reserve before you can upload it to Koinly.
+Here's how to get your Transactions History CSV file.

 Now you've got your CSV file, here's how to upload it to Koinly.